SenorPyro/MaM-Zipper/README.md

 --- | --- | ---
 Initial commit | v1.0 | beta
-Added "id" to the torrents to not get filename conflicts | v1.0.1 | beta
+Added "id" to the torrents to not get filename conflicts | v1.0.1 | beta Added ordering to the downloads to make them match their filenames | v1.0.2 | beta